Lydi Conklin: Rainbow, Rainbow (2022)

-Rainbow, Rainbow, is a collection of short stories.
+Rainbow, Rainbow, published on May 31, 2022 by Catapult, on June 9, 2022 by Scribner UK, and in 2023 by Simon and Shuster, is a collection of short stories.

 TIME has named Rainbow, Rainbow one of "The 21 Most Anticipated Books of 2022."
 The book has also landed on "most anticipated" lists from LGBTQ Reads and Electric Literature.
 Library Journal has also included it in a "must read" list.

 Songs of No Provenance (2025)

-Songs of No Provenance, Conklin's first novel, was published June 3, 2025 by Catapult.
+Songs of No Provenance, Conklin's first novel, was published June 3, 2025, by Catapult.

 Chicago Review of Books, named Songs of No Provenance one of "12 Must-Read Books of June 2025."
 The book was also included in "most anticipated" lists from LGBTQ Reads, Our Culture Magazine and Literary Hub.